-Students receive criterion-referenced subscores for each skill category based on key characteristics of their written responses.
+Students receive criterion-referenced subscores for each skill thinki category based on key characteristics of their written responses. skills:

-The charts below show your institution's average PT score compared to the U.S. Norm sample and the breakdown of those scores by the subskills measured.
+The charts below show your institution's average PT score compared to the sample and the breakdown of those scores by the subskills measured.
 The Performance Task demonstrates students' proficiency with three critical thinking and written communication skills: